-Directed research courses in the BTS department.
-(BITH 793) combine independent study with participation in an existing formal Wheaton class.
-Students will be expected to attend the relevant class and do the required readings but will not normally be expected to write a paper or take tests - although, at the discretion of the student's mentor and the class instructor, these may be required.
-The mentor may assign additional reading or require a paper that blends the focus of the course with the student's dissertation interest.
-The mentor will be the professor of record for directed research classes, but the mentor must consult with the classroom instructor about requirements and in assessing student performance in the course.
+Directed research courses (BITH 793) combine independent study with participation in an existing formal Wheaton class at the M.A. level.
+Students will be expected to attend the relevant class and do the required readings, but will not normally be expected to write a paper or take tests-although, at the discretion of the student's supervisor and the class instructor, these may be required.
+The supervisor may assign additional reading or require a paper that blends the focus of the course with the student's dissertation interest.
+The supervisor will be the professor of record for directed research classes, but the supervisor must consult with the classroom instructor about requirements and assessment of student performance in the course.
+Students may also take a directed research course in conjunction with an undergraduate Wheaton College liberal arts class (BITH 794).

-Students may also take at least one directed research course in conjunction with a Wheaton College liberal arts class outside the BTS department (BITH 794).
-Students should register for BITH 793 or 794, but also indicating (in parentheses) the associated classroom course.
-The permission of the classroom teacher should be secured and indicated by the signature of the classroom teacher on the registration form.
-Which and how many directed research courses a student is required to take is at the discretion of the student's mentor.
+Students should register for BITH 793 or 794, but also indicate (in parentheses) the associated classroom course.
+The permission of the classroom instructor should be secured and indicated by the signature of the classroom instructor on the registration form.
+Which and how many directed research courses a student is required to take is at the discretion of the student's supervisor.